praneethpillarisetty/Masters-Project/README.md

 ```
 ### Step 3: Set Up Firebase
 - Download the Firebase service account key (serviceAccountKey.json) from the Firebase Console.
-- Place the dowloaded file in the root of your project directory.
+- Place the downloaded file in the root of your project directory.

 ## Usage
-To start the Flask application, simply run:
+To start the Flask application, run:
 ```bash
 python app.py
 ```